 Pretense Gen. 27: 42-46 CLICK TITLE FOR AUDIO

 A pretense is a false claim or profession; a false reason or plea; a pretending.
 It is one of the most common ways to lie in life and you see it repeatedly in the Bible.
-You see it when a person professes one thing but desires something totally different.
-We must recognize this natural tendency in people to hide the true motive behind what they’re saying and doing.
-We must look through their words and actions and ask the Lord to help us discern what they are really getting at.
+For example, a person pretends when he professes one thing but desires something totally different.
+Therefore, we must recognize this natural tendency in people to hide the true motive behind what they’re saying and doing.
+Moreover, we must look through their words and actions and ask the Lord to help us discern what they are really getting at.
 Wise men like Solomon and Jesus could see right through pretense.

-Rebekah’s pretense – sending Jacob to Laban for a wife – Gen 27:42-46.
+Rebekah sent Jacob to Laban for a wife – Gen 27:42-46.
 Rebekah pretended to be concerned about Jacob marrying the daughters of Heth.
 So, she convinced Isaac to send him to Padanaram.
 Her real reason for sending him away was to keep Esau from killing him after he stole Esau’s blessing.
-Do you suppose she was also protecting herself, since neither Isaac nor Esau knew that she was the one who cooked up the scheme to steal the blessing [Gen 27:6-8]?
+Do you suppose she was also protecting herself?
+For, neither Isaac nor Esau knew that she was the one who cooked up the scheme to steal the blessing [Gen 27:6-8].
 The “few days” that Jacob was supposed to be gone [Gen 27:44] turned out to be 20 years.
 He never saw his mother again.

-Conclusion: you may have your plan; your little pretense as you scheme and manipulate circumstances and people to get things you want.
-But I will tell you that God won’t bless your pretense.
+You may have your plan; your little pretense as you scheme and manipulate circumstances and people to get things you want.
+However, I will tell you that God won’t bless your pretense.
 You will suffer the consequences of your scheme in the end.
 And others may, too.